matthieuauger/matth-dev/src/pages/posts/how-to-make-the-right-decisions.md

 * **Value**: What will this decision bring to me?
 What is the value?
 Value can be material (own a new object) or emotional (experiencing something)
 * **Cost**: What will this decision cost me?
 Cost can be either material or emotional
 * **Risk**: What is the probability that following the decision, an event occurs reducing the estimated value or increasing the estimated cost?
-*

 Let’s take an exemple.
 Recently I had to buy a vacuum.
 I had two options:

-* There is a german brand building high quality vacuum.
+* There is a german brand building high quality vacuums.
   * Value: Good aspiration
   * Cost: 300€
   * Risk: what is the risk of the vacuum broking? unknown